 - (a) Obtain the basic facts from the involved officers.
 Absent an allegation of misconduct or excessive force, this will be considered a routine contact in the normal course of duties. - (b) Ensure that any injured parties are examined and treated. - (c) When possible, separately obtain a recorded interview with the subject upon whom force was applied.
-If this interview is conducted without the person having voluntarily waived his/her Miranda rights, the following shall apply: - 1.
-The content of the interview should not be summarized or included in any related criminal charges. - 2.
-The fact that a recorded interview was conducted should be documented in a property or other report. - 3.
-The recording of the interview should be distinctly marked for retention until all potential for civil litigation has expired. - (d) Once any initial medical assessment has been completed or first aid has been rendered, ensure that photographs have been taken of any areas involving visible injury or complaint of pain, as well as overall photographs of uninjured areas.
+If this interview is conducted without the person having voluntarily waived his/her Miranda rights, the following shall apply:

+- 1. The content of the interview should not be summarized or included in any related criminal charges. - 2.
+The fact that a recorded interview was conducted should be documented in the appropriate Blueteam entry. - 3.
+The recording of the interview should be retained until all potential for civil litigation has expired. - (d) Once any initial medical assessment has been completed or first aid has been rendered, ensure that photographs have been taken of any areas involving visible injury or complaint of pain, as well as overall photographs of uninjured areas.
 These photographs should be retained until all potential for civil litigation has expired. - (e) Identify any witnesses not already included in related reports. - (f) Review and approve all related reports. - (g) Determine if there is any indication that the subject may pursue civil litigation. - 1.
-If there is an indication of potential civil litigation, the supervisor should complete and route a notification of a potential claim through the appropriate channels.

-(h) Evaluate the circumstances surrounding the incident and initiate an administrative investigation if there is a question of policy non-compliance or if for any reason further investigation may be appropriate.
+If there is an indication of potential civil litigation, the supervisor should advise their Watch Commander.. - (h) Evaluate the circumstances surrounding the incident and initiate an administrative investigation if there is a question of policy non-compliance or if for any reason further investigation may be appropriate.